xiaoyunyang/xiaoyunyang.github.io/content/post/career/from-public-sector-to-software-eng.md

 - I built a complicated iOS game in Objective-C in 2 months while working at a full time job which got hundreds of thousands of downloads even though prior to starting the project, I never built an iOS application or worked with Objective-C before.
 - I built and deployed an entire production-grade web application by myself, including front-end, back-end, and DevOps.
 I used only latest and greatest in my stack.
 I built three prototypes and presented these prototypes at startup conferences and startup hackathons to get feedback on the product I was building and understand what problem to solve.

 When I started interviewing with companies, I would tell companies that I worked at Naval Reactors but it was just something I started doing as part of my military service.
-Beause it was a 9-5 job, I had evenings and weekends to work on my side projects.
+Because it was a 9-5 job, I had evenings and weekends to work on my side projects.
 The interviewers were impressed that I took the initiative and dedicated my free time in the last 5 years working on side projects which had nothing to do with my day job.
 But they were that impressed with Naval Reactors.

 It was a missed opportunity to gloss over Naval Reactors.
-Even though it had litte to do with the roles I was interviewing for, I could have used the *exclusivity* of Naval Reactors to implicitly brag about how smart I am.
+Even though it had little to do with the roles I was interviewing for, I could have used the *exclusivity* of Naval Reactors to implicitly brag about how smart I am.

 After realizing that, I started telling the interviewers that Naval Reactors is *very selective* and they only invite the best graduating engineering students with top GPAs from universities all over the country for the interviews.
 They only have two or three open positions each year and to get the job offer, you have to do well on three technical interviews, followed by an interview with a four star Admiral.
 After I said that, every interviewer's response was a clear "Wow".